The following table identifies some of the most common unallowable costs. Under FAR 31.205

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar CPAs is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar CPAs is an established accounting firm with offices in Reston, and Virginia.
 We have a twenty-five-year history of providing top quality auditing, tax, and accounting services to Government contracting clients throughout the Washington Metropolitan area and beyond.
 By combining the expertise of a mid-sized firm with the personal attention, we are both large and small enough to deliver the responsive service our clients need.
 For more information, please visit our website at www.MillerMusmar.com

 For more information please contact us at 1-703-437-8877